-A double FNAR major is possible among Visual Communication, Art History, and Studio Art, but not within the three concentrations that make up Studio Art (i.e. drawing and painting, photography, ceramics and sculpture).
-Department policy is that a maximum of three courses can count towards both majors.
+- A double FNAR major is possible among Visual Communication, Art History, and Studio Art, but not within the three concentrations that make up Studio Art (i.e. drawing and painting, photography, ceramics and sculpture).
+Department policy is that a maximum of six courses can count towards both majors.

 - A major/minor combination is possible among Visual Communication, Art History, and Studio Art, but not within the three concentrations that make up Studio Art (i.e. drawing and painting, photography, ceramics and sculpture).
 Department policy is that a maximum of three courses can count towards both the Major and the Minor.

 - A double minor combination among Visual Communication, Studio Art, and Art History is also possible, but not within the three concentrations that make up Studio Art (i.e. drawing and painting, photography, ceramics and sculpture).
 Department policy is that a maximum of three courses can count towards both minors.

 - General exceptions to Rules 1, 2, and 3 will be made if approved by the chairs/directors of the department(s)/program(s) housing each affected major and minor.

 - Individual student exceptions may be made in appropriate cases by department chairs and program directors.